 A required component of this class incorporates our textbook's online component, known as MasteringAstronomy.
 There is a cost associated with access to this website.
 Students purchasing a new text will find a pasteboard inclusion that contains an access code to allow registration on MasteringAstronomy.
 An alternative way to pay for access to the site is to use a credit card through a secure online transaction.
 Students will irretrievably lose the opportunity to earn points if access to MasteringAstronomy is not accomplished by the start of the second week of class.

-After paying to register on MasteringAstronomy, you will need the following CourseID to sign into our online course: Gelderman106f09.
-Assignments will be posted online at our course site in MasteringAstronomy.
+To access MasteringAstronomy you will need the following CourseID to sign into our online portal: gelderman02614.
+There is a two week trial period before payment is due, so every student should register for MastringAstronomy, associate with our course, and complete the Introduction assignment before the first class meeting.
+Assignments are set for almost every clkass meeting and will be posted online at our course site in MasteringAstronomy.
 Some of these assignments will only be available during the course meeting times.
 Other assignments will be assigned with at least a week's notice and must completed out of class.

 Your gradebook will be kept on MasteringAstronomy, in addition to the regular (not quite daily) online assignments.

 Throughout the semester, opportunities will be offered to earn a point or two of extra credit, to be applied toward your final point total.
 The maximum amount extra credit offered over the course of the semester should be enough to raise your final point total by as much as half a letter grade.
 Some of the extra credit offerings will involve writing essay responses to various questions.
 Every extra credit submission which responds to the posed question and is returned by the due date will receive full credit; exceptionally good responses may receive additional points.